 Over the past couple of decades we have seen consumer and other electronics devices reducing in weight and size while improving phenomenally in speed, performance and power consumption.
-HDI PCB Technology is one of the leading reasons for this transformation.
-High Density Interconnect PCB Technology enables more space on a printed circuit board, while making them more efficient and allowing faster transmission.
+High Density Interconnect PCB (HDI PCB Technology ) is one of the leading reasons for this transformation.
+HDI PCB Technology enables more space on a printed circuit board, while making them more efficient and allowing faster transmission.

 What is HDI PCB?